sergeyklay/gohugo-theme-ed/README.md

 [Params]
     # Site description.
 Used in meta description
-    description = 'Ed is a Jekyll theme designed for textual editors based on minimal computing principles, and focused on legibility and flexibility.'
+    description = 'Ed is a Hugo theme designed for textual editors based on minimal computing principles, and focused on legibility and flexibility.'
     # Color scheme.
 Options: red, orange, magenta, cyan, blue, brown
     color_scheme = ''
 ```